 Today, a LinkedIn ad can reach up to 768.2 million users and has proven to be 277% more effective than Facebook and Twitter in generating new leads, LinkedIn advertising statistics show.
 Add to that the platform’s high lead conversion rates of 2.74%, and it makes perfect sense to invest some of your marketing budget into LinkedIn marketing.

 The number of podcast listeners has grown tremendously in the last few years.
 In 2006, only 22% of Americans were aware of podcasts.
-In 2020, 75% of the public was aware of podcasts, and there were an estimated 88 million listeners across the country.
-Podcast advertising statistics, on the other hand, show that with great potential comes a great bill.
-The cost per 1,000 listeners is $15 for a 10-second ad, $18 for a 30-second ad, and $25 for a 60-second ad.
-Mind that the advertising cost is likely to go up depending on how many listeners the podcast has.
+In 2020, 75% of the public was aware of podcasts, and there were an estimated 88 million listeners across the country, as podcast advertising statistics

-This figure is down from 37% ten years ago.
-The rise of subscription-based streaming platforms like Netflix, Amazon Prime, and Disney+, which happen to offer ad-free service, has sealed the much-anticipated downfall of the TV advertising industry.
+TV advertising statistics reveal that the rise of subscription-based streaming platforms like Netflix, Amazon Prime, and Disney+, which happen to offer ad-free service, has sealed the much-anticipated downfall of the TV advertising industry.
 To catch up with the trends, traditional TV networks are also investing in their own streaming services, like HBO Max or NBC’s Peacock.
-It’s worth noting that TV advertising statistics about this estimation take into account the return of the top-tier sports events, which have been either canceled or postponed due to the pandemic in 2020.

 Despite being overpowered by streaming platforms, TV indeed maintains its enormous reach.
 Research shows that 82% of respondents have watched live TV in the prior month, and the average time devoted to broadcast TV is 3 hours a day.
 Advertisements, however, are a different story.
 Almost half of the viewers look the other way when ads come up while they are watching a show, as commercial statistics show.
 It’s not all gloomy though, 21% of the same group also said that they don’t skip the ads that are relevant to them.